EzryStIago/training/slurm_examples/tensorflow/README.md

 # Tensorflow Example
 TensorFlow is an open-source machine learning library for research and production.
 TensorFlow offers APIs for beginners and experts to develop for desktop, mobile, web, and cloud

-This directory contains examples of how to train your neural networks with tensorflow using the MNIST dataset.
+This directory contains examples of how to build and train your neural networks with tensorflow using the MNIST dataset.
 MNIST is a simple computer vision dataset.
 It consists of images of handwritten digits.

 In this tutorial, we're going to train a model to look at images and predict what digits they are.

   * For a more detailed explaination check out the tensorflow [website](https://www.tensorflow.org/versions/r1.0/get_started/mnist/beginners)
   * Make sure to clone the github [repo](https://github.com/tensorflow/models/tree/r1.8.0) for this model to a directory on the cluster and switch the branch to the version required to ensure you have the correct packages or copy paste the commands below